 Microsoft Surface Pro Tablet – this is slim, powerful and has the most compatibility with both hardware and software I found.

-This came and was delivered quickly, it was supposed to have some faulty touch component with the screen but I’ve found no fault with it and I actually really like it as a device.
+This was delivered quickly and it was supposed to have a faulty touch screen, but I’ve found no fault with it so far.

 Tobii Eye Trackers – these again appear to have the best reputation and are sold as individual units.